muratk3n/thirdwave/en/README.md

 long run, through their outcomes.
 If ur party is constantly putting up bad policies, ppl might choose 'other' on you more than the next guy.
 Also if major blocs are all failing constantly u might get the occasional fascist who'll run roughshod over the whole thing.
-That noone wants.
+That, noone wants.

 ---